petrockblog/ControlBlockService2/README.md

  - ```genesis```: Enables two game pads in the system and maps the attached Genesis/Megadrive/Atari controllers accordingly.<br>
  ![GenesisMapping](https://github.com/petrockblog/ControlBlockService2/raw/master/supplementary/ControlBlockLayoutGenesis.png)
+You can __switch to six-button__ controller by pressing the button combination `START, A, B, C, UP` at the same time.

 ### Only one Gamepad